jcu-eresearch/static-plone-wget/README.rst

 ------------------------------

-* If using with a username and password, create a special user account with the `Reader` role only.
+* If using with a username and password, create a special user account with the `Reader` role only or the 'static_backup' role described below.
   Wget'ing your site with an Administrative user will have **disastrous** consequences!

 * Turn off automatic user folder creation to prevent issues with the special user's folder.